-York County Self-Help Center
+York County Court Self-Help & Law Resource Center

 Welcome to the York County Court Self-Help Center, a resource for individuals who are representing themselves in civil litigation.
 The Center provides assistance and information on legal procedure and issues.
+The Center also houses the law library and has several volumes of books, as well as public access to computers for online legal research.

 The York County Self-Help Center was established and is operated and funded by the Administrative Office of York County Courts (AOYCC).
 The York County Bar Foundation and State Justice Institute provided $10,000 matching grant funds for the establishment of the Self-Help Center.